onza/deploy/readme.md

 Run ```sh deploy.sh```.

-### :bangbang: Be careful with the path to the remote server
+#### :bangbang: Be careful with the path to the remote server

 The script syncs the local directory with the --delete --force command, thereby deleting any other existing content.
-Delete ```--delete --force``` if you only want to deploy the changes.
+If you only want to deploy the changes then delete ```--delete --force```.

 ### Dependency